 One of the most notable softball players in the last decade, Mendoza’s on-field experience has seamlessly translated to television.
 She joined ESPN in 2007 and in addition to her MLB contributions, she has served as an analyst and a reporter for the Men’s College World Series, the NCAA Women’s College World Series, and is also a sideline reporter for college football.
 She has also contributed content to espnW.

 Prior to her work with ESPN, Mendoza was a field reporter for Yahoo!
-Sports at the 2010 Winter Olympic Games and also the lead college softball analyst on FOX Sports.
+Sports at the 2010 Winter Olympic Games and also served as the lead college softball analyst on FOX Sports.

 Mendoza was a four-time first team All-American while playing outfield at Stanford University.
 She led the Cardinals to their first ever Women’s College World Series Appearance and finished her college career with school records that are still held today in: batting average (.475), hits (.94), stolen bases (31), runs (71) and career home runs (50).
 She was a three-time Stanford Female Athlete of the Year and a First team Academic All-American in 2002.

 Mendoza graduated with a Bachelor of Arts degree in American Studies in 2002 and a Masters in Social Sciences in Education in 2003.
-Originally from Camarillo, Calif., Mendoza currently resides in Moorpark.
+She is originally from Camarillo, Calif.